 A few more thoughts about meditation

 Meditation is not part of any religion; it is a science and a precise technique through which the mind becomes silent.
 When the mind is clear and relaxed, the meditation deepens.
-You are awake and alert, but your attention focuses on the world within you.
+Also, you are awake and alert, but your attention focuses on the world within you.
 Meditation is to the mind what physical exercise is to the body.
-Meditation helps rest the mind and achieve a state of consciousness inwardly focused.
-In practice, there are different ways to meditate: focus your attention and thought on your breath, a sound, an image or an object.
+Additionally, meditation helps rest the mind and achieve a state of consciousness inwardly focused.
+In practice, there are different ways to meditate: focus your attention and thought on your breath, a sound, an image, or an object.
 The purpose though, is the same: to attain an inner state of awareness and increase personal and spiritual growth.
 Relax, breathe, feel, be aware.

-The practice of yoga enhances both relaxation and concentration given by meditation and it adds physical exercises that connect the body to the mind and vice versa and helps achieve balance between the inner and outer world.
+The practice of yoga enhances both relaxation and concentration given by meditation.
+It also adds physical exercises that connect the body to the mind and vice versa.
+Therefore, yoga helps achieve a balance between the inner and outer world.